Wren Kitchens Limited (“Wren Kitchens”,

 our affiliated entities to support internal administration;

-our professional advisers including consultants, legal advisers, bankers and insurers for our everyday
+our professional advisers including consultants, legal advisors, bankers and insurers;

-HM Revenue and Customs, regulators and other authorities who require reporting of processing
+HM Revenue and Customs, U.K. regulators, and other U.K. authorities who require reporting of processing

-third party companies like Trustpilot that collect and assess customer feedback;
+third party companies like Trustpilot and Google Reviews that collect and assess customer feedback;

 to third parties with whom we may in the future negotiate a sale, transfer or merger of our business.

-We may also disclose personal data to the police, regulatory bodies, legal advisers or similar third
+We may also disclose personal data to the police, regulatory bodies, legal advisors or

-We may share your personal data, like e-mail address or other data, with ad networks for online behavioral
+We may share your personal data, like an e-mail address or other data, with ad networks for

 We will not sell or distribute personal data to other organizations without your approval.